Faridabad: Economy

-which is a Central PSU under the Ministry of Power, Government of India, and the largest Hydro-power Company in India.
+which is a Central PSU under the Ministry of Power, Government of India, and the largest hydropower Company in India.

 An office of Geological Survey of India is also located in the NIT-5 area of the city.

 Faridabad is the industrial capital of Haryana.
 As of 2013, out of a total of 11,665 registered working factories in Haryana, 2,499 were in Faridabad which was followed by Gurgaon with 2,116 factories.
 According to a study, the growth of Faridabad has been declining in the last 2 decades, the share of Faridabad in investment is less than 1% and 93% of investment is in the paper industry.
 The industrial contribution of Faridabad to Haryana's revenue was declined from 29% to 22% in 2012–13.

 Faridabad is home to large-scale companies like Escorts Limited, India Yamaha Motor Pvt.
-Ltd., Havells India Limited, JCB India Limited, Indian Oil (R&D), Larsen & Toubro (L&T), Whirlpool India Ltd., ABB Group, Goodyear India Ltd., Bata India Ltd and Eicher Tractor Ltd. and Beebay Kidswear Eyewear e-tailer Lenskart and healthcare startup Lybrate have their headquarters in Faridabad.
+Ltd., Havells India Limited, JCB, Indian Oil (R&D), Larsen & Toubro (L&T), Whirlpool, ABB, Goodyear.
+Bata and Eicher Tractor, and Beebay Kidswear Eyewear e-tailer Lenskart and healthcare startup Lybrate have their headquarters in Faridabad.
 More than 5,000 units of auto parts producers are based in Faridabad.
 Lakhani Armaan Group has set up manufacturing facilities at Faridabad (Haryana).